teeeva/dictionary-list-converter/readme.md

-#Password List reformer
+# password-list-converter

-Reforms existing passowrds lists with "munged" or 1337 charaters.
+Convert existing lists and replace characters with special characters, or with "munged" or 1337 charaters.

-##Examples
+Reforms existing passowrds lists
+## Examples

 Use the list provided or use the basic generator or

 Input| Output
 ------------ | -------------
-Munged
 passwordgenertor | p@$$2u0r693n3r+0r
-13375p34k
 passwordgenertor| |24zzw0rd63n3r70r

 edit the dictionary file to adjust the tolerance of character conversion.